 Read Bio Close

 Dr. Wilkinson is the director of clinical education (DCE) and an associate professor in the physical therapy program.
-She is board-certified in pediatrics by the American Board of Physical Therapy Specialties and has over 17 years of experience in a variety of pediatric settings.
+She is board-certified in pediatrics by the American Board of Physical Therapy Specialties and has several years of experience in a variety of pediatric settings.
 Her primary focus as DCE is development of clinical sites, clinical instructors, and center coordinators of clinical education.
 Dr. Wilkinson received her professional education from A.T.
 Still University School of Health Sciences in 1999, completed her transitional doctor of physical therapy degree in 2004, and a PhD in physical therapy from Nova Southeastern in 2015.
 She joined the ATSU faculty in 2007.
 Her research interests are within clinical education, pediatric assessment and treatment, evidence-based practice, and community-based student learning experiences.
-She currently serves the profession as a Director-at-Large on the National Consortium of Clinical Educators.
-Dr. Wilkinson’s teaching areas are evidence-based practice, basic patient care skills, psychosocial aspects of disability, pediatrics, and clinical education.
+Dr. Wilkinson’s teaching areas are pediatrics and psychosocial aspects of disability.